The Monitoring Committee decided by wirtten procedure on 18th May 2020 to approve under conditions 35 projects. List of approved projects - 3rd call.

-The Third call will follow a two-step approach.
+The Third call followed a two-step approach.

 The Danube Transnational Programme produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, Guidelines for the Expression of Interest and Application Form, declarations and templates.